dexturr/noti-fire/README.md

 Ever been told 'we will look into fixing it later' and then never got round to it?

-Then you need Notifire!
+Then you need Noti-fire!

 ## Functionality

 Notifire provides a simple interface that processes comments and fires notifications once the conditions are met (see what I did there?).
-Notifier can then be run during a build and will fail if there are any resolveable issues within your code.
-A Notifier notification is configured using comments:
+Noti-fire can then be run during a build and will fail if there are any resolveable issues within your code.
+A Noti-fire notification is configured using comments:

 ```js